isaacpeel/solesonic-mcp-server/docs/security.md

 - Tool-level restrictions via @PreAuthorize
   - Weather tool requires ROLE_MCP-GET-WEATHER
   - Jira tools require ROLE_MCP-CREATE-JIRA
+  - Web Search tools require ROLE_MCP-WEB-SEARCH
 - There is no hard-coded required scope for /mcp in this repository; use group/role/scope-based method constraints to control access to individual tools.

+Prompts
+- Prompt discovery and execution are available to authenticated users; prompts themselves do not require additional authorities beyond standard MCP access.
+- Prompts may reference tools that have their own authorization.
+Agents should handle 403 errors when following prompt guidance to call tools.

 Token acquisition (example - placeholder)
 - Using a client credentials grant (your IdP will differ):